 Experiential Names work great for businesses that have a very unique and pointed Value Proposition.
 PayPal approached the market as a payment solution that was easier and more user friendly.
-PayPal is an brilliant two-work statement of the VP.
-Dollar Shave Club is another example of an highly successful company that captured a unique Value Proposition expertly with their name.
+PayPal is an brilliant two-work statement of this VP.
+Dollar Shave Club is another example of an highly successful company that captured a unique Value Proposition expertly with a name.

 Some Experiential Names like Tea Shack, Data Map, and Bluntly are descriptive of the product, service, or features themselves.
 Other Experiential Names, such as 8 Weeks to Amazing, Get Pet Ready, and Flirt Perfect, portray benefits.
 Names like LoanSpring incorporate metaphor to create a powerful descriptive name.
 And names like RainMate, Radical Creations, and Playformance are a bit less obvious and lean toward the next category we will talk about, Intriguing Names.

 Intriguing Names are great for companies that don’t want to be boxed in by a Descriptive Name or who like the idea of having a blank slate to build on.
 Intriguing Names are often short and appealing, which supports recall.
 Intriguing Names are very popular with tech startups, as well as fashion brands.